 If an informal resolution is not successful, or if you are not prepared to follow that course of action for whatever reason, then a formal complaint should be made in writing using the Complaints, Compliments and Enquiries Form to the Chief Executive, using the address at the bottom of this website.

 If a complaint involves the Chief Executive and a complainant feels unable to discuss it with her/him, the complainant may write to the Chairman of the Board of Trustees.
-Should the complaint be about the Chairman, it should be addressed to the Vice Chairman, who will convene a committee of other Trustees.
+Should the complaint be about the Chairman, it should be addressed to Vice-Chairman, or in the absence of a Vice Chairman, the Chair of the Finance and Governance Committee, who will convene a committee of other Trustees.

 Receipt of the complaint will be acknowledged within seven working days.